 Of course, as is par for the course with rumours, the original lie told to Rhiannon becomes wildly exaggerated.

 Things take a turn for the worse when Olive confesses to her tormented gay friend Brandon that it never really happened, and Brandon becomes the first of a string of single, shy, and often bullied teenage boys who turn to her for help, asking her to once again lie about her sexual conquests (and, crazier still, they are willing to pay for it) in the hope that the more popular guys in school will then accept them and leave them alone if they think they’ve had an encounter with the now infamous Olive.

 With this, her life begins to spiral out of control, and before she knows it, she has her parents and teachers worried, has become ostracised from her best friend and what began as a simple ‘favour’ to some mistreated high-schoolers begins to take its toll on her reputation and her relationships with the people closest to her.

 The storyline of this film is extremely apt 21st century movie material.
 With social networking taking over the world, and young people in high school and college/uni at the forefront of exploring this still relatively new method of communication, Easy A shows the downside to this sort of technology.
 It also highlights the pettiness and ridiculousness of the rumour mill whilst showing how important it is to be yourself and not get caught up in trying to impress your peers – as Olive finds out, this can only lead to disaster.

-Easy A is available on DVD now, and is definitely worth a watch.
-It’s a hilarious and well observed account of high school ‘Chinese whispers’, and, even if teen comedy flicks aren’t normally your thing, give this one a go.
-It might just change your mind!
+Easy A is an hilarious and well observed account of high school ‘Chinese whispers’, and, even if teen comedy flicks aren’t normally your thing, give this one a go.
+It might just change your mind.